Published by Carl Hedinger. Last Updated on January 31, 2024.

 We’re always searching for the best hiking trails in North Carolina, even those not found in the beautiful Blue Ridge Mountains out west.
 As we’ve discovered, hiking in the Central and Eastern parts of our state is pretty fun, too.

 Because North Carolina is filled with perfect nature trails for hiking, greenways for cycling, and walks to waterfalls that will keep you out and enjoying the outdoors.
 And it’s not just reserved for fall, as you’ll find when traveling here during the summer and spring, and also during winter.

-So no matter where, when, or what places you plan to visit in North Carolina, we’ve compiled more than 70 of our favorite hikes near Asheville and its surroundings, and elsewhere throughout the state.
+So no matter where, when, or what places you plan to visit in North Carolina, we’ve compiled more than 100 of our favorite hikes near Asheville and its surroundings, inside our state parks and national parks, and more protected lands throughout the state.

 But if you’d like to jump ahead to a specific area of North Carolina, here’s how we’ve organized things: